mmolloy88/T1A1-workbook/README.md

 #### languages

+Python:
+this is a high level coding language, meaning that it uses more generalised, understandable terms in order to create programs.
+Python was designed in 1990 by Guido Van Rossum with an emphasis on making readable code and is an object oriented language.

+Python revolves around 5 core ideas:

+"Beautiful is better than ugly.
+Explicit is better than implicit.
+Simple is better than complex.
+Complex is better than complicated.
+Readability counts."

+As stated in the Zen of Python, a document written by Tim Peters.
+This also outlines the benefits of Python, it allows the user to write code that is readable, simplistic, is easily explainable and looks good, It is also an open source program, meaning it is free and has a very active community around it.

+However, this language is slower than some other programming languages and depends on third party framework meaning, that if the user wants to user certain tools in the program, they need to install another program.
+Additionally Python isn't developed for mobile computing, although it can be used for this purpose this also requires addition plugins.

+Ruby:
+Developed in 1995 by Yukihiro "Matz" Matsumoto, another high level language that supports procedural, object-oriented and functional programming.
+Designed around a philosophy of productivity and fun, it is more generalised and can be used to create myriad of programs and applications.
+With addition of Rails, Ruby is also mainly used as a platform for developing web applications.

+Also being a open source program, Ruby is easily accessible and has an active community to support it's users, however this base is not as big as Pythons.
+Where it excels are blocks of existing code called Gems are developed and stored in online repositories, like Github or rubygems.org making it easy for users to access and implement these Gems in to their own code.

+Being a flexible language means that debugging can be difficult to perform.
+With the online repositories, documentation for Gems can be lacking and similarly to Python the boot and runtime speeds are slow.

 ----------------------------------------------------------------------------------------------------------------------

 7. Identify TWO ethical issues from the areas below and discuss the extent to which an IT professional is ethically